climate change wa

 Since 1910, the Bureau estimates that average mean minimum temperatures in Western Australia have risen almost 1 degree C (.05-.2 degrees C per decade) while average mean maximum temperatures have risen by about .7 degrees C (.05-.2 degrees C per decade).
 See maps of minima and maxima or timelines of minima and maxima from 1910 to 2008.

-The Bureau's calculations are based on readings from 26 locations, 12 coastal (Albany, Broome Airport, Cape Naturaliste, Cape Leeuwin, Carnarvon Airport, Derby Aero, Esperance, Geraldton Airport, Perth Airport, Port Hedland Airport, Roebourne, Rottnest Island) and 14 inland (Bridgetown Post Office, Giles Meteorological Office, Halls Creek, Jarrahwood, Kalgoorlie-Boulder Airport, Katanning, Kellerberrin, Marble Bar, Meekathara Airport, Merredin, Newman Aero, Southern Cross, Wandering, York).
+The bureau's calculations are based on readings from 26 locations, 12 coastal (Albany, Broome Airport, Cape Naturaliste, Cape Leeuwin, Carnarvon Airport, Derby Aero, Esperance, Geraldton Airport, Perth Airport, Port Hedland Airport, Roebourne, Rottnest Island) and 14 inland (Bridgetown Post Office, Giles Meteorological Office, Halls Creek, Jarrahwood, Kalgoorlie-Boulder Airport, Katanning, Kellerberrin, Marble Bar, Meekathara Airport, Merredin, Newman Aero, Southern Cross, Wandering, York).

 The Bureau notes on its website that: